container-storage-interface/spec/spec.md

     // to untrusted entities.
 The total size of this repeated field
     // SHALL NOT exceed 4 KiB.
     repeated string mount_flags = 2;

+    // The options passed to the formatting program that creates the
+    // filesystem on the volume.
+This field is OPTIONAL. repeated string mkfs_options = 3;
   }

   // Specify how a volume can be accessed.